elmomoilanen/Simple-neural-network/README.md

 The following example illustrates the usage of this library.

-Start a new Python shell e.g. as follows
+Start a new Python shell within the virtual environment e.g. as follows

 ```bash
 MPLBACKEND= poetry run python